Incubator for a multicultural California Association of Community Health Workers

 Register for HS130 Intro to Community Health Work to learn about the field of Community Health Education and the roles of Community Health Workers while exploring a variety of issues and skills pertinent to the profession.

-Classes are held at both the Aptos and Watsonville Campuses.
-The cost for the required 16 units for the Certificate of Achievement completed in two semesters is less than $900.
-However, with financial aid, the Cabrillo Promise, the BOG waiver, and other resources the cost could be much less.
 Community Health Workers (CHWs) provide a wide range of services, including health outreach and education, client-centered counseling and case management, and client and community-based advocacy.
 They work to reduce unequal rates of illness and death between different communities and to promote health equity or justice, prioritizing communities with the greatest health risks.

 The CHW program is being developed in close collaboration with community-based organizations and the healthcare industry.
 The program is led by faculty from Health Science.
 Electives are also available in Human Services, and Nutrition